Quickstart AsciiDoc3

 python3 ./asciidoc3.py -n -a icons -a toc doc/test.txt

-Tip Windows users might have to replace python3 with python.
+Tip Windows users might have to replace python3 with python or use asciidoc3.exe.

 ./asciidoc3.py -n -a icons -a toc doc/test.txt